Today In History logo TIH

 Plane Crash Kills Entire Evansville Basketball Team

-A chartered DC-3 crashed moments after takeoff from Evansville Regional Airport in heavy fog, killing all twenty-nine aboard including the entire University of Evansville basketball team, coaching staff, and team boosters.
+A chartered Douglas DC-3 crashed moments after takeoff from Evansville Regional Airport in dense fog, killing all twenty-nine people aboard including the entire University of Evansville basketball team, their coaches, support staff, and team boosters.
+The pilots had attempted to take off in near-zero visibility.
 The tragedy devastated the small Indiana city and remains one of the worst sports-related air disasters in American history.
+The university retired the jersey numbers of all fourteen players and rebuilt the program from the ground up.

 1978